Thank you again for visiting my website. I wanted to let you know a little bit more about my background, my vision and my work.

 I’ve been married to the same man for 38 years and we have two grown children, and three grandchildren.

 Something you don’t know about me but would probably find surprising is that I have a PA motorcycle license.
 I don’t like driving big motorcycles but my husband and I enjoy riding around town in our scooters.
 I didn’t like being a passenger on the back of my husband’s Harley Davison so we decided I needed to learn to drive my own.

 I hope this gives a little insight into my work, my passion and my personal life.
-If you haven’t already, be sure to sign up for your FREE presentation “Does God Really Want Me to be Happy?” – and subscribe to the blog so you can get weekly Bible-based relationship advice.
+If you haven’t already, be sure to sign up for your FREE presentation ““9 Common Tactics of Manipulators and What You Need to Counter Them”?” – and subscribe to the blog so you can get weekly Bible-based relationship advice.